 ๐ Using Dry Rub Seasoning on Smoked Meats

-We recently purchased a new electric smokerย to replace the smoker we wore out after years of use.
-Here are just some of the meats we've been smoking: fish, lamb, octopus, pork ribs, tri-tip, and brisket.ย
+We recently purchased a new electric smoker to replace the smoker we wore out after years of use.
+Here are just some of the meats we've been smoking: fish, shish kabobs, smoked octopus, Instant pot pork ribs, tri-tip, and smoked beef brisket.

 Each of the meats mentioned requires its own method of cooking.
 For example, using marinades, dry rubs, or wet rubs.